 As for the application, there are two electronic application options, discussed below, or you may fill out and print a PDF version of the application (including our attempt at helpful commentary).
 If you prefer to complete an application on paper, but do not have access to a printer, we will be happy to mail a printed copy of the PDF version of the application to you—simply email us your request.

 How should I send in my application?

 We have no preference from among the various available application forms.
-You can apply electronically via the LSAC E-App or CollegeNet.
-Alternatively, you may download the PDF application, which you can fill out on the screen and print, or print out and complete by hand or typewriter.
+You can apply electronically via the LSAC Flex-App or CollegeNet.
+Alternatively, you may download the PDF application, which you can fill out on the screen and print.
 (You may want to take a look at the PDF irrespective of which form you use, as it contains some insider tips for particular questions.)
-For either of the latter two options, please mail your completed application to us at the Admissions Office (701 South State Street, Ann Arbor, Michigan 48109-3091).
+Please mail your completed application to us at the Admissions Office (701 South State Street, Ann Arbor, Michigan 48109-3091).